Own-Data-Privateer/hoardy-mail/README.md

 ## imaparms

-A handy Keep It Stupid Simple (KISS) Swiss-army-knife-like tool for fetching and performing batch operations on messages residing on IMAP servers.
+A handy Swiss-army-knife-like utility for performing batch operations on messages residing on IMAP servers.
 Logins to a specified server, performs specified actions on all messages matching specified criteria in all specified folders, logs out.

 - options: